 These weekly practice videos were designed to help students practice more consistently and efficiently, to make life easier for students and parents, and to help students learn how to practice so one day they can be self-reliant.
 They are a fantastic resource for students and their families!

 The program consists of 4 levels (A - D), and each level takes 1 semester to complete.
 However, registration is held on a semester-by-semester basis, so students do not need to commit to more than one semester at a time.
 Keep

 in mind that each semester builds upon what was learned in previous semesters, and the curriculum was specifically designed to give children the opportunity to master beginner skills and be well-situated to begin private instruction.

 Each semester includes 17 "core" classes and almost as many "extra" classes.
-Semesters begin in early September, early February, and mid-July.
+Semesters begin in early September and early February.

 New students must start in Level A. Level A classes are currently only offered to children in Kindergarten - 3rd Grade depending on the semester.

 Want to learn more or have questions?
 Check out the FAQs!

 [ ] | [ ] | [ ] | [ ] | [ ] | [ ] | [